aditi-das/contact-app/README.md

   the login user and profile photo.
 - The left side bar which consists of a list of full names of contacts.
 - The right main panel which consists of the details about the selected contact.
-  The details include the selected contact photo, a button to send a message(not completed), rating (number of hearts with a max of 5)(not yet implemented), a description of the contact.
+  The details include the selected contact photo, a button to send a message, rating (number of hearts with a max of 5)(not yet implemented), a description of the contact.
   A table of likes and dislikes.